notator/ResidentSynthHostTestSite/README.md

 Tuning:
 ![screenshot_Tuning](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_2_Tuning.png "screenshot_Tuning")
-Tuning groups can be configured in the _ResidentSynth_, and selected from the **Tuning group** selector.
+Tuning groups can be configured in the _ResidentSynth_, and selected from the **tuning group** selector.
 The **tuning** selector always contains the tunings available in the current tuning group.
 The two **offset** numerical inputs determine the tuning offset in semitones and cents respectively.
 The semitones input takes integer values in the range -36 to +36.
 The cents input takes values in the range -50 to +50.